Machine Learning for Time Series Forecasting: Deep Learning Made Simple

 Preprocessing Time Series Data

-Preprocessing is a critical step in time series forecasting, ensuring the integrity and quality of the data used for analysis.
+Preprocessing is a critical step in time series forecasting, guaranteeing the integrity and quality of the data used for analysis.
 A common challenge is handling missing values, which can disrupt the sequential nature of time series data.
 Time-based interpolation is frequently employed to impute these missing points, preserving the continuity of the dataset.
+Imputation methods often rely on previous data points to estimate missing values and maintain the continuity of the time series.
 Traditional imputation methods often fall short because they do not account for the temporal dependencies inherent in time series data.

 Feature engineering is another essential preprocessing step, transforming raw data into meaningful features that improve model input and forecasting accuracy.
 Key techniques include: